Skip to content

 Every policy moves through a series of states from creation to deletion.

 Policies move through five statuses: pending approval, enabled, rejected, pending deletion, and deleted.
-A policy in LIMIT_DELETION_APPROVAL_PENDING status continues to enforce transactions until the deletion is approved—this prevents gaps in protection.
+A policy in LIMIT_DELETION_APPROVAL_PENDING status continues to enforce transactions until approvers approve the deletion—this prevents gaps in protection.

 See Policy reference for the complete status reference.